Baptism at St. Thomas More

 Baptism of Children 7 years old or older

 Parents of children who have reached the age of 7 and who have not yet been baptized will normally participate in a special preparation program that leads to their baptism, Confirmation, and reception of First Eucharist all at once.
-Interested parents should speak with Michele McHale-Pickard, the Director of Faith Formation, at: email@example.com, or 404-378-4588.
+Interested parents should speak with Stewart Voegtlin, Youth Religious Education, email@example.com

 Baptism of Adults, 18 years old or older

 Adults who wish to be baptized normally participate in an intensive preparation program known as the Rite of Christian Initiation for Adults (RCIA) ‘ RCIA Involves both instruction in Catholic teachings, traditions, and practices as well as prayer and other activities designed to deepen their relationship with God through the person of Jesus Christ and to promote their integration into the Church community.
-For more information, contact Michele McHale-Pickard, Director of Faith Formation, at firstname.lastname@example.org, or 404-378-4588, or go to “Adult Faith Formation” and click on Rite of Christian Initiation for Adults (RCIA).
+For more information, contact Carl and Fran McColman at firstname.lastname@example.org, or go to “Worship” and click on Rite of Christian Initiation for Adults (RCIA).

 Unless they have completed a baptism preparation program within the last three years, parents who wish to have their infant and young child baptized at STM are expected to participate in a baptism preparation program.
 We encourage, but do not require, sponsors, or godparents, to also participate In this preparation program.

-St. Thomas More offers an approved preparation program each month in the St. Julie Room in the STM parish offices.
+St. Thomas More offers an approved preparation program each month.
 The program normally lasts about an hour and is offered free of charge.

 Parents and interested sponsors can register for an STM baptism prep program.